The Religion Department offers two majors: Religion (REL) and Youth and Family Ministry (YFM).

-REL 100 (or 300 for advanced transfer students) is prerequisite to all other courses.
+REL 100 is a prerequisite to all other courses.

 All majors must have an advisor in the department.

 GPA of 3.50 in the major and 3.00 overall, research project approved by the department, and colloquium with the department.
 Application must be received by the department by December 30 of the student’s senior year.

 Religion Major, BA